 This 13th-century castle is the largest in the Silesia region and looks like a fairy tale, with brightly colored walls, turrets, and elegant ramparts.
 It underwent a transformation from Gothic to the Baroque style in the 18th century and in the 1940s, the castle became Hitler’s headquarters after the Nazi invasion and his decision to move from Wolf’s Lair.

 After the war, the castle was left abandoned and restorations were only fully completed as recently as 2005.
-Visitors can tour the castle’s great halls and compound either alone or with a pre-organised tour.
+Visitors can tour the castle’s great halls and compound either alone or with a pre-organized tour or even spend a night here.

 The city even has its own castle, or at least the ruins of one, at Olsztyn Castle where the views are stunning and there’s a popular 25-minute hike.